geoadmin/service-control/README.md

 #### Run tests from within vs code

-The unit tests can also be invoked inside vs code directly.
-To do this you need to have following settings locally to your workspace:
+The unit tests can also be invoked inside vs code directly (beaker icon).
+To do this you need to have the following settings either in `.vscode/settings.json` or in your workspace settings:

 ```json
   "python.testing.pytestArgs": [